Tanz0rz/haxe-fmod/docs/platforms.md

 Kha builds never involve the hdll, on the Kore HL/C target included, since the binding is compiled into the executable there.

-### HashLink headers

-`build-hdll` finds HashLink's headers in the common install locations.
-Set `HASHLINK_DIR` to the HashLink installation directory when it cannot.

 ## C++

 C++ builds compile the binding (`linc_faxe.cpp`) into the executable alongside your game and link against the FMOD libraries in `FMOD_SDK`.
 Kha's native targets do this through the library's `kfile.js`.
 There is nothing version-specific to rebuild.
 Switching FMOD Engine versions means pointing `FMOD_SDK` at the new SDK and rebuilding.

-macOS may block the FMOD dylibs downloaded through a browser. `xattr -dr com.apple.quarantine "$FMOD_SDK"` clears the quarantine flag.

-## Selecting an FMOD Engine version
+## Other FMOD Engine versions

 The officially supported FMOD Engine version is 2.03.12.
-Other versions **may work fine**, but I have not tested them.

-This library comes pre-bundled with HashLink binaries (hdlls) for FMOD Engine version 2.03.12.
-C++, Kha, and HTML5 builds pick up whichever SDK the environment variables point at, so those need nothing extra.
+Other versions may work but are not tested.
+C++, Kha, and HTML5 builds compile or load against whichever SDK `FMOD_SDK` and `FMOD_SDK_WEB` point at, so they need nothing extra.
+HashLink builds load the pre-built hdll, which is compiled against 2.03.12, so another version needs the hdll compiled from source against your installed SDK:

-If you use a different FMOD Engine version and want HashLink builds, you **must** compile the hdll for your platform from source against your installed version of the FMOD Engine:

 ```bash
 # 1. Set FMOD_SDK to your version